feathersjs/docs/getting-started/user-management.md

 In this example the fields required for creating a user are `email` and `password`.
 Feathers automatically hashes passwords using [bcrypt](https://www.npmjs.com/package/bcryptjs).

 Feathers Authentication uses [JSON webtoken (JWT)](https://jwt.io/) for secure authentication between a client and server as opposed to cookies and sessions.
-After we create a user, we'll need to POST the `email` and `password` to the `http://localhost:3030/auth/local` endpoint set up by Feathers authentication.
+After we create a user, we'll be able to login.
+All we'll need to do is POST the `email` and `password` to the `http://localhost:3030/auth/local` endpoint set up by Feathers authentication.
 The response will return the authenticated user and their token.

 This token needs to be set in the `Authorization` header for any subsequent requests that require authentication.
 You can find more details in the [authentication chapter](../authentication/readme.md).